metosin/compojure-api/README.md

 ## Roadmap

-- collect routes from root, not from `swaggered` => removes the global swagger-atom
+- collect routes from root, not from `swaggered`
 - type-safe `:params` destructuring
 - `url-for` for endpoints (bidi, bidi, bidi)
 - support for swagger error messages